-AUG1.O.Add-Functions Additional Specific Security Functionality:

-The TOE must provide the following specific security functionality to the Security IC Embedded Software: Data Encryption Standard (DES), only,

-Triple Data Encryption Standard (3DES), Advanced Encryption Standard (AES), when Neslib is embedded only,

-Elliptic Curves Cryptography on GF(p): when Neslib is embedded only.

-Secure Hashing (SHA-1, SHA-224, SHA-256, SHA-384, SHA-512):

-Rivest-Shamir-Adleman (RSA): when Neslib is embedded only, Prime Number Generation: when Neslib is embedded only, Deterministic Random Bit Generator: when Neslib is embedded as required, for example, in a multi-application environment.

-The TOE must provide the Security IC Embedded Software with the capability to define dynamic memory segmentation and protection.
-The TOE must then enforce the defined access restrictions so that access of software to memory areas is controlled as required for example in a multi-application environment.

-O.Controlled-ES-Loading Controlled loading of the Security IC Embedded Software:

-The TOE must provide the capability to load the Security IC Embedded Software into the NVM, either before TOE delivery, under ST authority, either after TOE delivery, under the composite product manufacturer authority.
+AUG1.O.Add-Functions Additional Specific Security Functionality: The TOE must provide the following specific security functionality to the Security IC Embedded Software: Data Encryption Standard (DES): if EDES+ is active, Triple Data Encryption Standard (3DES): if EDES+ is active, Advanced Encryption Standard (AES): if AES is active.
+AUG4.O.Mem-Access Dynamic Area based Memory Access Control: The TOE must provide the Security IC Embedded Software with the capability to define dynamic memory segmentation and protection .
+The TOE must then enforce the defined access restrictions so that access of software to memory areas is controlled as required, for example, in a multi-application environment.
+O.Controlled-ES-Loading Controlled loading of the Security IC Embedded Software: The TOE must provide the capability to load the Security IC Embedded Software into the NVM, either before TOE delivery, under ST authority, either after TOE delivery, under the composite product manufacturer authority.
 The TOE must restrict the access to these features.
 The TOE must provide control means to check the integrity of the loaded user data.
 This capability is not available in User configuration.

-O.Plat-Appl Usage of hardware platform:

-To ensure that the TOE is used in a secure manner the Security IC Embedded Software, part of the TOE, shall be designed so that the requirements from the following documents are met: (i) hardware data sheet for the TOE, (iii) data sheet of the IC dedicated software of the TOE, (iii) TOE application notes, other guidance documents, and (iii) findings of the TOE evaluation reports relevant for the Security IC

-Embedded Software.

-O.Resp-Appl Treatment of user data:

-Security relevant User Data (especially cryptographic keys) are treated by the Security IC Embedded Software as required by the security needs of the specific application context.

-For example the Security IC Embedded Software will not disclose security relevant user data to unauthorised users or processes when communicating with a terminal.

-O.Firewall Application firewall:

-The TOE shall ensure isolation of data and code between a

-Protected Application and the other applications.
-An application shall not read, write, compare any piece of data or code belonging to the
+O.Firewall Application firewall: The TOE shall ensure isolation of data and code between a Protected Application and the other applications.
+An application shall not read, write, compare any piece of data or code belonging to the Protected Application.

-Protected Application.